omarluq/the_stimulus_handbook/slides.md

 ---
 <h1>Targets API</h1>
 <v-clicks>
-<p>The <code>Targets API</code>, enhances your controller by allowing direct references to specific DOM elements.
-By defining targets, you avoid complex query selectors and ensure a clean separation between your JavaScript and HTML structure.
-Moreover, Stimulus provides lifecycle callbacks for each target, giving you precise control over their behavior as they are added to or removed from the DOM.</p>
+<p>The <code>Targets API</code>, enhances controllers by allowing direct references to specific DOM elements.
+By defining targets, we avoid complex query selectors and ensure a clean separation between JavaScript and HTML structure.
+Moreover, Stimulus provides lifecycle callbacks for each target, which gives precise control over their behavior as they are added to or removed from the DOM.</p>
 <div class='flex flex-row gap-5 max-h-fit'>
 ```js
 import { Controller } from "@hotwired/stimulus"